dawidwozny/dawidwozny.github.io/_posts/2025-03-10-sharepoint-unatended-access.md

 It was possible possible but at the cost of security - the pipeline would have access to all the Sharepoint sites in your organisation.

 This changed when [Site.Selected](https://learn.microsoft.com/en-us/graph/permissions-selected-overview?tabs=http) permission had been introduced.
-Once I read a blog [post](https://learn.microsoft.com/en-us/graph/permissions-selected-overview?tabs=http) giving an overview of the solution I decided to give it a go.
+Once I read this [blog post](https://learn.microsoft.com/en-us/graph/permissions-selected-overview?tabs=http) I decided to give it a go.

-I am not going to describe the full CI/CD pipeline solution here but lay out some fundations allowing application to manipulate files on Sharepoint.
-What is most important, the application will use 'application credential flow' meaning it will have own identity.
+This is not going to be full CI/CD pipeline solution but fundations allowing application to manipulate files on Sharepoint.
+What is most important, the application will use 'application credential flow' meaning it will have own identity and will have full access to single Sharepoint site.

+In the future I plan to investigate more granural level access and describe using [rclone](https://rclone.org/) for upload of the artifacts.

 ## Setup - Sharepoint
 The first step is to create Sharepoin site.
-Feel free to use existing one although it is safer to do some initiall tests on something you can break.
 You can find short instruction for creating site [here](https://support.microsoft.com/en-us/office/create-a-site-in-sharepoint-4d1e11bf-8ddc-499d-b889-2b48d10b1ce8).
-One extra thing I did was removing default document library and created new one with more meaningfull name.
 Something to keep in mind is that document library is called drive when accessing it through Microsoft Graph Api

 ## Setup - EntraID
 The next thing is to setup App Registration in EntraID.
 App Registration is an object in Azure holding information about your application.
 One of these information are api permissions the application have.